My dog, Buster, is no doubt the love of my life.

 Puppies are basically just furry babies that have the capacity to run wild with reckless abandon.
 Buster has a penchant for being mischievous and causing trouble one way or another, just like many other energy-filled pups.
 Make sure you check that your home is ready for a great amount of puppy power.
 For us, that involved buying baby crawl gates that block our stairs and living room, as well as rolling up our beautiful carpet in our family room.
 We also invested in some spray that claimed it blocked out dogs’ urine smell for the inevitable accidents that happened in our home.
 I’m still not convinced it worked entirely (I’ll get back to this once I talk about potty training).

-🐶 Dogs, just like people, have personalities and ticks.
+🐶 Dogs, just like people, have personalities and tics.
 Figure them out early.

 One of the great things about Buster is that he’s a super friendly and sociable dog.
 I learned quickly that not all dogs are like him.
 One of our neighbor’s dogs had it out for Buster and would always growl and sneer when he’d come near him for reasons I didn’t understand.
 Others would cower, since Buster always had a lot of energy and sometimes came off a little strong.